Select an Employee Recognition Partner

 Once you’ve evaluated each provider based on their responses—as well as your own research—it should be easy to identify and eliminate any less-than-ideal vendors and narrow down your choices to two or three.
 As you do, here are a few more important things to consider:

 Red Flag—Required Prepayments

-Beware of vendors who want you to pre-pay for your recognition program points.
+Beware of recognition vendors who want you to pre-pay for your recognition program points.
 If a vendor goes out of business, their clients may have no way to get their money back and no way for their employees to redeem the points they’ve earned.
 This makes for some difficult conversations with your CFO.

-At a bare minimum, a good partner will offer some self-serve customisation, not unlike creating a custom profile in a social media site that lets you upload photos, backgrounds, and logos into your program website.
-Further customisation requires time and resources and therefore usually costs money.
+At a bare minimum, a good partner will offer some self-serve customization, not unlike creating a custom profile in a social media site that lets you upload photos, backgrounds, and logos into your program website.
+Further customization requires time and resources and therefore usually costs money.
 Many vendors simply cannot or will not do custom work for small or mid-sized companies.
 But if you are a large enterprise looking to create a program that reflects your brand, culture, and values, knowing your partner can provide these services is a big plus.

 Red Flag—Hidden Minimums

 Budget minimums have their place.
 Often they’re intended to help ensure a positive employee experience and maximum ROI.
 But don’t be afraid to ask about minimums because, regrettably, some recognition providers will wait until the end of the buying process (or even after you’ve selected them) to inform you that everything you’ve been promised comes at a much higher cost.
 A better partner will work with the money you have or tell you upfront that their enterprise offerings require an enterprise-size investment.

 Most recognition providers invoice their clients “on issuance” for points given to employees.
 However, you may benefit from billing “on redemption” or another option that better meets your unique needs.
 (Just one more hallmark of a flexible partner.)